 Medicinal Mushrooms for Dogs

-Medicinal mushrooms are powerful natural antifungal, antiviral, and antibacterial agents that have been used for thousands of years for their medicinal properties.
+Medicinal mushrooms are powerful natural bacterial and immune supporting agents that have been used for thousands of years for their medicinal properties.
 Medicinal mushrooms have been used to help dogs in all different ways, but they can also be used to help dogs with itchy skin.

 Mushrooms contain powerful antioxidants such as beta-glucans, which have been proven to boost the immune system in humans and animals alike.
 Mushrooms also contain compounds called polysaccharides, which promote normal inflammatory processes.
-Inflammation is one of the main causes of itching in dogs as well as humans, so you can see why a normal inflammatory process is so important.
+Inflammatory responses are one of the main causes of itching in dogs as well as humans, so you can see why a normal inflammatory process is so important.

 Colloidal Oatmeal Bath for Dogs